-- Improved publication, access and visibility of MDI equipment requirements (not just a consolidated project view) should be provided. - Earlier and more regular engagement with industry, and more interaction across the whole procurement process is needed.
-The use of UNDB type events should be considered. - Industry involvement at an earlier stage of project preparation should take place to enable discussions and input on specifications, requirements and request for proposals prior to issue for the formal Request for Proposals. - Regular newsletters, such as those used by EXIM Bank of Korea, should be used to provide (more detailed) information on potential future opportunities. - Use of external technical experts (i.e. trade associations or a panel of approved experts) should be made to define the clinical needs of a project at the earliest possible stage in the project cycle.
-The role of the experts should also include identifying opportunities for continuous improve in the procurement process, as well as helping to guide the selection of appropriate technology based on a country's individual circumstances. - Lotting strategies that do not consolidate multiple medical equipment requirements that are restrictive to suppliers who specialize only in MDI equipment should be considered to avoid blocking these suppliers from bidding.
+- There should be improved publication, access and visibility of MDI equipment requirements (not just a consolidated project view) should be provided. - Earlier and more regular engagement should take place with industry, with more interaction across the whole procurement process. - Industry involvement at an earlier stage of project preparation should take place to enable discussions and input on specifications, requirements and Request for Proposals prior to issue for the formal Request for Proposals. - Trade associations should be used to help promote procurement opportunities and support market engagement to receive constructive and impartial feedback on draft requirements. - Use of external technical experts (i.e. trade associations or a panel of approved experts) should be made to define the clinical needs of a project at the earliest possible stage in the project cycle.
+The role of the experts should also include identifying opportunities for continuous improvement in the procurement process, as well as helping to guide the selection of appropriate technology based on a country's individual circumstances. - Lotting strategies which do not consolidate multiple medical equipment requirements (that are restrictive to suppliers who specialize only in MDI equipment) should be considered to avoid blocking these suppliers from bidding. - Lotting strategies should also consider how any local supply arrangements could operate. - Medical Imaging Equipment should be procured separately so that OEM's have the option to respond directly to the procurement and not through a trading house.